leechGamer/leechGamer/README.md

 #### About me
-- I'm Backend developer from korea
+- I'm a backend developer from seoul, korea
 <br>

 <p align="center">